 Making new friends:

 The captain soon decided he should get to know us too.
-Like every other person in Burma, he had to ask the basics: where was I from, where (no, really – where) was my husband and how old was I. Like the monks in Mandalay who stalled on Question 3, the captain had a small breakdown when he found out I was older than him.
+Like every other person in Myanmar, he had to ask the basics: where was I from, where (no, really – where) was my husband and how old was I. Like the monks in Mandalay who stalled on Question 3, the captain had a small breakdown when he found out I was older than him.
 “But you are BABY LOOKING!” he accused.
 And thus a new nickname was born: “pyiesee” (pronounced pee-see), meaning little Burmese girl.
 By the end of the trip, the entire crew (chef included) was calling me this, yelling it out from the far reaches of the boat and even on the loudspeaker.
 They thought it was hilarious.

 And then the captain challenged me to a karaoke-off.
-Burma’s most popular rock band is Iron Cross and they helpfully provide karaoke DVDs with the songs first redone in Burmese and then the original video played thereafter in English.
+Myanmar’s most popular rock band is Iron Cross and they helpfully provide karaoke DVDs with the songs first redone in Burmese and then the original video played thereafter in English.
 So we would switch off, with him singing Living on a Prayer in Burmese, and then my doing so in English.
 Several DVDs and songs, from Journey to Air Supply to Toni Braxton followed.
 Soon, the crew decided the whole boat should hear this and thus the karaoke-off was fed into the ship’s PA system, for everyone to sing along.

 At this point, I had passed his test and was thus invited to drink shots of bamboo whiskey with the crew.
 The chef’s wife made a point of shaking her head at me – behaviour not fitting for a woman, it appeared.
 Warm from the whiskey, I crept up to the front deck at dusk with my camera and a notebook, enjoying the quiet and the beautiful scene.